-Due to the coronavirus/Covid-19 pandemic, courthouses are closed for in-person hearings and trials, based on public health advisories at the direction of the Florida Supreme Court.
+Zoom hearings continue to be held although courthouses are now open for in-person hearings and trials, based on public health advisories at the direction of the Florida Supreme Court.

 In order to file a pleading or a motion, all attorneys and self-represented litigants must register at https://www.myflcourtaccess.com.
 Self represented litigants can also find help at https://www.jud11.flcourts.org/Family-Court-Self-Help-Program.

 No hearing will be canceled without Magistrate approval.
 Your filing of a Notice of Cancellation is insufficient and will not cancel a hearing.

 Any requests for a hearing to be cancelled for the following reasons: Motion for Continuance, Notice of Withdrawal of Motions, Voluntary Dismissals, Settlement Agreements and Agreed Orders to Judge must be sent to the Magistrate in accordance with the paragraphs below.
 A hearing is not continued/cancelled until the assistant confirms cancellation.

 If an Agreement is reached, a copy of the filed Agreement must be provided to the Magistrate via email to 11THFCGM01@JUD11.FLCOURTS.ORG and then the hearing will be cancelled if all issues referred to the Magistrate have been resolved.

 All Motions for Continuance of matters scheduled before the Magistrate must be heard by the Magistrate.
 All Motions for Continuance must be filed with the Court and emailed to 11THFCGM01@JUD11.FLCOURTS.ORG for review by the Magistrate prior to the scheduled hearing.
 If both parties agree to the continuance, an Unopposed or Agreed Motion for Continuance can be filed, courtesy copy provided to the Magistrate, the hearing will be continued, and a new hearing date will be given.